 To support the College, every three years the District performs a Paving Conditions Survey and evaluation of pavement, parking, and roadway area.
 The most recent survey was completed in February 2016.
 This information identifies areas that may be trip hazards for students or potential risk on the campus where safety is a primary concern.
 The survey is used to determine the areas in most need of repair.

 Currently, there are no off-campus sites in the College's space inventory for dual enrollment-classes.
 The College uses unleased classroom space in local area high schools, which have similar standards to Moorpark College for classroom space.

 The entire planning process at Moorpark College is integrated to support its instructional programs, with links to budget allocation, staff and faculty resources, and technology and facility needs.
-Program review includes discussion and assessment of course-level student learning outcomes, which are successively linked to program level outcomes and institutional level outcomes, which are in turn linked to the mission.
+Program review includes discussion and assessment of course-level Student Learning Outcomes, which are successively linked to Program-Level Outcomes and Institutional-Level Outcomes, which are in turn linked to the mission.
 The process ensures that course offerings and programs are designed purposefully and supported in their fulfillment of the College mission and the District mission, which are designed to serve students first and above all else.

-Similar to the other programs at the College, distance education participates in the College's integrated planning model that begins at the program level with consideration for enrollment management, student demand, and access.
-That process leads to ongoing program planning with deans, department chairs, and faculty; it also leads to program review meetings with the executive vice president, vice president of business services, and Academic Senate president, as described in Making Decisions at Moorpark College.
+Similar to the other programs at the College, Distance Education participates in the College's integrated planning model that begins at the program level with consideration for enrollment management, student demand, and access.
+That process leads to ongoing program planning with deans, department chairs, and faculty, and to program review meetings with the Executive Vice President, Vice President of Business Services, and Academic Senate President, as described in Making Decisions at Moorpark College 2013-2016, Ch.
+4, P.32 (Evidence C5).

-The outcome of these processes, with their built-in model of collaboration and review, determined that additional distance education courses will be offered in accordance with the College mission to increase access to program completion and transfer for our diverse community of learners.
-Because of these additional distance education offerings, more than 50% of courses are available to be offered online.
+The outcome of these processes, with their built-in model of collaboration and review, determined that additional Distance Education courses will be offered in accordance with the College mission to increase access to program completion and transfer for our diverse community of learners.
+Because of these additional Distance Education offerings, more than 50% of courses in xx degrees and xx Certificates of Achievement are offered online.
+(Evidence: list from Michael T)

-The College and the District have been deliberate and inclusive in their planning processes to ensure that distance education faculty and students, and all faculty and students, are supported.
+The College and the District have been deliberative and inclusive in their planning processes to ensure that distance education faculty and students, and all faculty and students, are supported.